na-na-hi/renget/archive/TKDCHIP.md

 Future bakers, please use https://y2u.be/ to shorten youtube links.
 Do not use the shorter version, use the longer version because the shorter version will get your bakes marked as spam.
-Please donate to help "Israel" die and Palestine win, God bless you: https://humanappeal.org.uk/ Egypt Anon, Burgerbaker wants to share the edit code thanks.
+Please donate to help "Israel" die and Palestine win, God bless you: https://humanappeal.org.uk/
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ORIGINAL CLIPS HERE: https://rentry.org/daeq2
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+>No peace without freedom:
+files.catbox.moe/inva47.mp4
 >VERY OLD. pissreal jewrats snipe child for fun https://files.catbox.moe/42o36w.webm
 >OLD.
 Hamas threat for one hostage execution livestreamed for targeting innocent civies